kettubot/kettu-docs/Command documentation/Settings Commands.md

 # Settings Commands

 Most of Kettu's settings can be configured with the settings command or Kettu's [dashboard](https://kettu.cc/dash).
-The only expectations to this is nitro which is temporally only available on the dashboard and setselfrole because this is a legacy function.
+The only exception to this is nitro which is temporally only available on the dashboard and setselfrole because this is a legacy function.

 ## Command Reference